Pull-Up Diapers for Babies and Toddlers in Japan

 7. Mamy Poko

-Genki! is cheaper than Merries and softer; however, Merries was more absorbent and it felt much nicer than Genki! after 100 ml to 300 ml of liquid was absorbed, both after 30 seconds and after 1 hour.
-When our daughter started getting bigger, Merries also fit her better than Genki!.
-Pampersさらさらケア was in third place for how dry it felt after 1 hour and its affordability in comparison to Whito, another 12-hour diaper that absorbed well but was quite expensive.
 Moonyman ticked off a lot of boxes for a good diaper (absorbs quickly, cheap, and soft); however, it did leak from the leg cuffs when our daughter wore it overnight and didn’t handle 300 ml of liquid very well.
-The sides can also be difficult to rip and is the last thing you want to deal with if you have a fussy baby who hates diaper changes, and the wetness indicator is hard to see.
-Pampers肌へのいちばん was a huge disappointment due to the cost and its failure to absorb as well as some of the other, more affordable diapers.
-Mamy Poko, although the cheapest, ranked the lowest in a number of categories that we looked at.
-It’s not a horrible diaper, though, and if it fits your child and your budget, then it’s perfectly fine to use.
+The sides can also be difficult to rip and are the last thing you want to deal with if you have a fussy baby who hates diaper changes, and the wetness indicator is hard to see.

-In general, I am impressed with the overall quality of Japanese diapers.
-Our daughter is now 13 months and has never experienced any leaks during the day with the diaper brands we have tried, but of course, all babies are different and time can only tell what will happen in the future.
-I should also note that although she’s now only 8.5 kg and hasn’t reached the M-size weight limit yet, we are currently transitioning her to L-size pull-ups, specifically Merries, as we feel that she’s becoming too big for M-size diapers.
-(Interestingly, L-size Merries does not have the quilted lining, which I really loved on the M-size diapers, so I wonder if that would change how it absorbs and feels after liquid is poured onto it.)
+I should also note that although she was only 8.5 kg and hadn’t reached the M-size weight limit yet, we decided to transition her to L-size pull-ups, specifically Merries, as we feel that she’s becoming too big for M-size diapers.
+(Interestingly, L-size Merries do not have the quilted lining, which I really loved on the M-size diapers, so I wonder if that would change how it absorbs and feels after liquid is poured onto it.)

 Update: